luord/luord.github.io/content/Software/genetic.md

       def generate_random(cls) -> Self:
         ...

-This is our first step, to keep things simple we start with two parents that represent our random seed and we'll go from there.
+To keep things simple, we start with two parents that represent our random seed and we'll go from there.

 You might have noticed that `Individual` is a `Protocol`, which include no implementation.